 What happens if I can't pay the full amount I owe?

-You can make a payment plan with us when you can’t pay the full amount you owe.
+You can set up a payment plan with us if you can't pay the full amount you owe.

 How can I make a payment plan?